apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The $180 Intel Arc A580 is Team Blue's new budget GPU**
+**James Webb Space Telescope spotlights gorgeous young stars in a galaxy next door (photo)**

-You can read more about it [here](https://www.theverge.com/2023/10/10/23911902/intel-arc-a580-announcement-performance-price-nvidia-amd).
+You can read more about it [here](https://www.space.com/young-stars-jwst-photo-cosmic-noon).

 ## Requirements
 - Python 3.8